-Oct 20 (Reuters) - Bournemouth were held 0-0 by Southampton in the Premier League on Saturday, with the stalemate maintaining their unbeaten record at home in all competitions this season.
+Bournemouth were held to a 0-0 draw by Southampton in the Premier League on Saturday, with the stalemate maintaining their unbeaten record at home in all competitions this season.

-The Cherries started the game with more intensity than their opponents, but were unable to break down a staunch Southampton defence.
-Mark Hughes' struggling side then grew into the contest.
+The Cherries started the game with more intensity than their opponents but were unable to break down a staunch Southampton defence and Mark Hughes' strugglers grew into the contest.

 Saints' Danish midfielder Pierre-Emile Hojbjerg found striker Charlie Austin behind the Bournemouth defenders halfway through the opening period, but his touch let him down for what would have been a rare clear-cut chance.

-Hojbjerg then made an opening for himself after the hour mark by chesting the ball down and hitting a fierce volley.
-However, it was palmed away by goalkeeper Asmir Begovic.
+Hojbjerg then made an opening for himself after the hour mark by chesting the ball down and hitting a fierce volley that was palmed away by goalkeeper Asmir Begovic.

-Shortly after, Nathan Ake had one of the best opportunities for the hosts but his header from a Ryan Fraser corner went straight at Southampton keeper Alex McCarthy.
+Shortly afterwards, Nathan Ake had one of the best opportunities for the hosts but his header from a Ryan Fraser corner went straight at Southampton keeper Alex McCarthy.

-Both sides threatened in the closing stages but could not be separated at the final whistle to leave Bournemouth still flying high in sixth in the Premier League standings.
+Both sides threatened in the closing stages but could not be separated at the final whistle, leaving Bournemouth still flying high in sixth in the Premier League.

-Southampton, now without a win in five league matches, remain 16th and face Newcastle United at home next Saturday.
-Eddie Howe's side travel to Fulham.
-(Reporting by Christian Radnedge, Editing by Pritha Sarkar)
+Southampton, now without a win in five league matches, remain 16th and face Newcastle United at home next Saturday while Eddie Howe's side travel to Fulham.